100k skins: Reflections on the Winamp Skin Museum’s upload flow

 Making the upload flow fast is enabled by a key observation: While the user’s own collection may be arbitrarily large, the number of skins they have which are missing from the museum, is likely much smaller.
 Even if a user has thousands of skins on their computer, probably only a few hundred will be new to the museum and thus they should only need to upload a few hundred files.

-To take advantage of this, we have the user’s browser locally analyze the files that the user has dragged in, and then check with the server to see which are new before we initiate uploads.
+To take advantage of this, we have the user’s browser locally analyze the files that the they dragged in, and then check with the server to see which we are missing before we initiate uploads.

 The code does the following: